 Occasion of use

-The Allegro is perfect at any time of the day: both for an invigorating breakfast, as well as for a leisurely sip in the afternoon, or for a quick break.
+The Allegro is perfect at any time of day: whether for an invigorating breakfast, to sip leisurely in the afternoon, or for a quick break.
 In short, it is always good and gives the right amount of caffeine!

 Allegro is therefore suitable for you if you are looking for an intensely aromatic, full-bodied and velvety coffee, where sweetness and bitterness are balanced, along with a delicate acidity.

-Everything is then enhanced by the Medium Roasting, Ernani's distinctive signature on all its products, carried out separately for each single origin.
+This is then enhanced by the Medium Toasting, Ernani’s distinctive signature on all its products, carried out separately for each single-origin.

-The Medium Roasting maximizes all the natural aromas and qualities of carefully selected raw coffee, bringing the best of each bean to the cup.
+The Medium Roast brings out all the natural flavors and merits of carefully selected raw coffee to the fullest, bringing the best of each bean into the cup .

-Finally, it never makes the coffee excessively bitter, therefore perfect to be enjoyed without sugar.
+Finally, it never makes the coffee overly bitter, so it is perfect to enjoy without sugar.

-But be careful that just as it enhances all the qualities it also enhances all the defects, so you have to start from a high quality raw material!
+Beware, however, that just as it enhances all the merits it also enhances all the flaws, so one must start from a high quality raw material!

-Here are some tips on the four possible macro extractions:
+Here are tips on the four possible macro draws:

 - Paper filter

-I anticipate that the Allegro is able to give its best in espresso and mocha.
+I anticipate that the Allegro does best in espresso and mocha.

-Extracted in espresso we recommend a dose of 7.8-8 g per person to obtain an intense, creamy and above all fragrant cup.
+Extracted in espresso we recommend a dose of 7.8-8 g per person to achieve an intense, creamy and above all fragrant cup.

-Already on the nose you can perceive a strong scent of cocoa which is then also found on the palate.
+Already on the nose, a distinct cocoa aroma can be perceived, which is then also found on the palate.
 The acidity in this case is soft and reminiscent of that of red fruits.

-Also in this case it is a balanced, enveloping coffee with a pleasant acidity and good bitterness, accompanied by sweetness.
+Again this results in a balanced, enveloping coffee with pleasant acidity and good bitterness, accompanied by sweetness.

-Cocoa is the predominant taste and is very persistent over time, leaving an excellent aftertaste in the mouth.
+Cocoa is the predominant flavor and is very persistent over time, leaving an excellent aftertaste in the mouth.

-If extracted in a filter, on the other hand, an intense cherry scent is perceived on the nose, which can recall a fruity tea.
+If extracted in a filter, on the other hand, an intense cherry scent is perceived on the nose, which may be reminiscent of a fruity tea.

-For being a blend, and not a single origin, in the filter it is still a good coffee: balanced, round and above all without defects.
+For being a blend, and not a single-origin, in filter, it is still a good coffee: balanced, round, and above all, flawless.
 But at the same time it loses some aromatic intensity and acidity.

-A balanced coffee: first sweet, then hints of bitter cocoa and finally light acidity.
+A balanced coffee: first sweet, then hints of bitter cocoa and finally some light acidity.

-To find out how to best extract coffee with all extraction methods, watch the videos by @caffeernani on:
+To find out how best to extract coffee using all the extraction methods watch @caffeernani’s videos on:

-Or write to us at firstname.lastname@example.org or on whastapp at +39 375 6879940, to get all the information on the Brewing course (methods of extraction of coffee as an alternative to espresso) of our Ernani Academy!
+Or email us at email@example.com or on whastapp at +39 375 6879940, to get all the information about our Ernani Academy’s Brewing (alternative coffee extraction methods to espresso) course!